pokt-network/docs/paths/node-runner/README.md

 ### Download the Latest Snapshot

 Downloading from the latest snapshot will drastically shorten the time it takes to sync the blockchain.
-The easiest way is by downloading with `wget` and extracting as the archive as it downloads.
+The easiest way is by downloading with `wget` and extracting the archive as it downloads.

 ```
 mkdir -p "$HOME"/.pocket/data